Minimal GRUB Customization Without grub-customizer

 GRUB_DISABLE_OS_PROBER=false

-4. Create Minimal Theme
+4) Create a Minimal Theme

 # Create theme directory